 Monkey & Sea Turtle Research Assistant

 Field assistants work under the supervision of BBPP Research Camp Managers, Drexel & UNGE Researchers, the BBPP In-Country Manager, and Dr. Mary Katherine Gonder (BBPP Director).
-They are encouraged to participate in all aspects of field research during their stay on Bioko Island and may explore additional opportunities to participate in educational outreach projects with local school children as well as training exercises with local wildlife patrols.
+They are encouraged to participate in all aspects of field research during their stay on Bioko Island with potential opportunities to participate in other BBPP activities such as educational outreach in schools as well as training exercises with local wildlife patrols.

 Primary research activities include tagging nesting sea turtles, gathering reproductive output data on leatherback and green turtles, conducting large mammal biomonitoring surveys, and fecal collection for microbiome analyses.
 Turtle surveys are conducted every night until 5 am.
 Assistants will walk an average of 10 km/night while patrolling the beaches.
 Primate surveys will be conducted during the day for 2 weeks each month along established BBPP transects together with a trained team of local survey workers.
 Sampling of primate and other mammal feces will also be conducted during the day, but will occur off-trail with the use of a handheld GPS unit.
 Participation in other research projects are possible and encouraged.

 Due to accessibility, tourism, hunting and other factors, the dynamics differ between the two field camps.
-Volunteers working at Moaba, located 5km from the nearest road, will participate mostly in the following activities: aiding in the facilitation of short-term ecotourism visits to research camps as part of a small-scale, locally lead ecotourism initiative; monitoring nesting beaches nightly as part of BBPP’s marine turtle research program; and aiding park management authorities in conservation activities and monitoring.
+Volunteers working at Moaba, located 5km from the nearest road, will participate mostly in the following activities: monitoring nesting beaches nightly as part of BBPP’s marine turtle research program; and aiding park management authorities in conservation activities and monitoring.
+In addition, ecotourism related activities are a major component of the Moaba Camp.
+Tourists come with a variety of expectations and experiences.
+This requires volunteers to make significant efforts to help them feel welcome and supported during their visit.
+Volunteers at Moaba can expect to receive 10-15 tourists/weekend as well as less frequent visits during the week.
 Conversely, Moraka is located 13km from the nearest road and is visited less frequently.
 Volunteers at Moraka will focus their efforts on marine turtle monitoring research, primate surveys, and sample collections.
 However, assisting in all aspects of the project is possible throughout the season.

 Our field sites are in remote areas with no road access.
 Researchers and field assistants must hike in and out of the field site(s) when necessary along extremely rough terrain.
 Researchers and field assistants will be living in tents, cooking over fire, and using water from nearby streams.
 Field assistants are also required to participate in daily upkeep and maintenance of the camp, including preparation of meals.
 The diet is very limited due to lack of electricity/refrigerators.
 There is no internet connection, but cell service is available yet unreliable.
 A satellite phone will be available in case of an emergency.
 The camp does have generators to charge research equipment, which may be used for occasional personal items.